zaiisao/Documentation/en/Recording/recording_java.md

 > [1] The <code>isAudioOnly</code> and <code>isVideoOnly</code> parameters are disabled by default.
 Do not set <code>isAudioOnly</code> and <code>isVideoOnly</code> as <code>true</code> at the same time.

 > [2] If the raw data is enabled:
-> - Only supports audio mixing; video mixing is not supported.
+	> - Only audio mixing is supported.
+Video mixing is not supported.
-> - Only supports video raw data in H.264 for Web SDK; VP8 is not supported.
+	> - Only raw video data in H.264 for the Web SDK is supported.
+VP8 is not supported.

 **Video Profile for the Communication Mode:**